EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/headset_guides/Valve_Index.md

 - 1x FacialTrackerBridgeVIDEVFrunk1.stl
   - Alternatively, if you have the [LDLRUI USB HUB](https://www.amazon.com/LDLrui-4-Port-Splitter-Multiport-Adapter/dp/B0BLHCD7FS), [this modified version](https://github.com/Frosty704/mods-eyetrackvr/blob/main/ldlrui%20case%20and%20bridge%20merged-FacialTrackerBridgeVIDEVFrunk1.stl) of the DEV Frunk Bridge by Frosty can snap fit the hub onto the bridge.
 [Example](https://i.imgur.com/kRvx56r.jpeg)
 - 1x ValveIndexDEVFrunk1.stl
-  - Alternatively, if you are interested in routing the ribbon cables internally, [this modified DEV Frunk](https://github.com/Frosty704/mods-eyetrackvr/blob/main/ValveIndexDEVFrunk1_MODIFIED.stl) has holes at the top for sliding ribbon cables and power cables.
+  - Alternatively, if you are interested in routing the ribbon cables internally, [this modified DEV Frunk](https://github.com/Frosty704/mods-eyetrackvr/blob/main/ValveIndexDEVFrunk1_MODIFIED.stl) has holes at the top for sliding through ribbon cables and power cables.
 [Example](https://i.imgur.com/RcYQ8xd.png)
 - 1x XIAO Retention Clip (Letters or no Letters)